inBeat/inbeat-website/content/top-influencers/instagram/makeup/south-korea/seoul/_index.md

 ---
-title: Top 10 Makeup Instagram Influencers In Seoul In 2023
+title: Top 10 Makeup Instagram Influencers In Seoul In 2024
 description: >-
-  Find top makeup Instagram influencers in Seoul in 2023.
-Most popular hashtags: #makeup #model #seoul.
+  Find top makeup Instagram influencers in Seoul in 2024.
+Most popular hashtags: #seoul #ootd #makeup #korea.
 platform: Instagram
-hits: 22
+hits: 26
-text_top: Identify the top-rated Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: Our search engine has 22 Instagram influencers like this in Seoul, South Korea for you to connect with.
+text_bottom: Our database holds 26 Instagram influencers like this in Seoul, South Korea for you to contact.
 profiles:
   - username: "sandy_joung023"
     fullname: >-